kdshea/Exploradex-Server/README.md

 # Project Overview

 This is the third project I did for a Software Engineering Immersive course through General Assembly London.
-I worked with Serhan Miah and Chris Rainey.
+I worked with [Serhan Miah](https://github.com/SerhanMiah) and [Chris Rainey](https://github.com/chrainey).
 The Travel Library is a travel site where users can explore destinations, leave reviews, and upload photos of destinations they have explored.
 Users register and create a profile.
 Their reviews are displayed on their profile page to show where they’ve traveled, as well as on the destination’s page.

 # Deployment Link

-The app has been deployed with Netlify and Heroku is available [here.}(https://sei65-destinations.netlify.app/)
+The app has been deployed with Netlify and Heroku is available [here.](https://sei65-destinations.netlify.app/)

 ![Landing](ReadMe-Images/Landing-Page.png)